micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 ## Installation

-Perform the following steps either on your local machine or on MiCADO master depending on the installation method.
+Perform the following steps either on your local machine or on MiCADO Control Plane depending on the installation method.

 ### Step 1: Download the ansible playbook